-Welcome to the official OpenShift Dedicated documentation, where you can find information to help you learn about OpenShift Dedicated and start exploring its features.
+Welcome to the official OpenShift Dedicated documentation, where you can learn about OpenShift Dedicated and start exploring its features.

 To navigate the OpenShift Dedicated documentation, use the left navigation bar.

 For documentation that is not specific to OpenShift Dedicated, see the OpenShift Container Platform documentation.

 Ultimately, OpenShift Dedicated is a platform for developing and deploying containerized applications.
 As an application developer, OpenShift Dedicated and OpenShift Container Platform documentation helps you:

 Understand OpenShift Dedicated development: Learn the different types of containerized applications, from simple containers to advanced Kubernetes deployments and Operators.

 Work with projects: Create projects from the web console or CLI to organize and share the software you develop.

 Work with applications: Use the Developer perspective in the OpenShift Dedicated web console to easily create and deploy applications.
 Use the Topology view to visually interact with your applications, monitor status, connect and group components, and modify your code base.

 Use the developer CLI tool (odo): The odo CLI tool lets developers create single or multi-component applications easily and automates deployment, build, and service route configurations.
 It abstracts complex Kubernetes and OpenShift Dedicated concepts, allowing developers to focus on developing their applications.